Richarlison set for Spurs axe as Thomas Frank starts planning for next season - Paper Talk

 Nelson Weiper is on the radar of Brentford, Tottenham and West Ham.

-Sheffield United are ready to pay a stunning £6m for Ashley Phillips - if Tottenham change their minds.
+Sheffield United are ready to pay a stunning £6m for Spurs defender Ashley Phillips.

 - Transfer Centre LIVE!
 Deals, rumours, news on your phone